A quantum N-dimer model: Introduction

 \subsection{The classical (\texorpdfstring{$q=1$}{q=1}) case}

+(Before beginning, a friendly reminder to the reader that all of the terminology of the paper is properly defined in Sections \ref{sec:preliminaries} onward.
+For the sake of being self-contained, some definitions are duplicated in part in this introduction.
+Lastly, for recent related work, see \cite{GPPSS1, inoue2025, russell2026}.)

 Fix a natural number $n\geq1$.
 For a planar bipartite (ciliated) graph $G=(V=B\cup W,E)$, an \emph{$n$-multiweb} $m$ is a function $m:E\to\{0,1,2,\dots,n\}$ which sums to $n$ at each vertex: $\sum_{v\sim v'}m(vv')=n$ for all $v\in V$.
-(In \cite{fll19, lam15} $n$-multiwebs are called `weblike subgraphs'.)
+(Note the notion of an $n$-multiweb $m$ makes sense in any abstract graph $G$.
+In \cite{fll19, lam15} $n$-multiwebs are called `weblike subgraphs'.)
 By a standard result, see \cite{LovaszPlummer}, every $n$-multiweb on a bipartite graph can be obtained by overlaying $n$ single dimer covers, so $n$-multiwebs are also called \emph{$n$-dimer covers}.
 The set of $n$-multiwebs is denoted $\Omega_n$.

 An \emph{edge $n$-coloring} $c$ of $m$ is an assignment to each edge $e$ of a subset $c(e)\subset\{1,2,\dots,n\}$ such that $|c(e)|=m(e)$ for all $e\in E$ and $\bigcup_{v\sim v'}c(vv')=\{1,2,\dots,n\}$ for all $v\in V$.